 How to avoid ad tracking

-Ad tracking can be difficult to stop entirely, but there are many ways to get ahead of the process and prevent interacting with and viewing targeted ads.
+Ad tracking can be difficult to stop entirely, but there are many ways to get ahead of the process and prevent interacting with and viewing targeted ads and ad campaigns.

 On your browser